dc0d/dc0d.github.io/content/posts/2020/dialogue-ii.md

 Niklas :: And it's a live thing!

 Edmond :: Indeed!
 Which of-course gets mature over time, yet stays vigilant in face of any changes in business side.
 And also the technical side - we will come to this part later.
+Now, we have a clear language for describing our intent and a nice model that specifies the expected behavior in different parts of the system; how a specific bounded contaxt collaborates with the rest of the system, which commands it will handle, how it will react to those commands by trigering different events and what pilicies and business rules it will apply, based on which, those events will be decided.

+{{</convo>}}

+## Planned Programming

+{{<convo sep=":">}}

+Niklas :: Having a clear language through which everyone can communicate clearly, plus a nice model of our business domain, I can say we are ready to write some code!

+Edmond :: Not quite.

+Niklas :: But we achived our goal, right?
+To have a two-way communication channel between business and all the way down to the code.

+Edmond :: The question still stays: What do you write down?
+What do you put inside those files as code?

+Niklas :: I create an application for each bounded context and name my classes after things we find in the shared language for that context.

+Edmond :: It is possible to write all sort of code in source files.
+How do you make sure that you actually need it?
+How do you make sure that you are not making something up that has no actual usage or has no actual equivalent in your business?
+As you have learned from your current system before, you already know that writing code can mean many things.
+But getting it right on first try, is not one of them.
+So, I guess to you, it looks like a bit of try and error.

+Niklas :: It _is_ try and error.
+How can we write code any other way?

+Edmond :: You didn't answer my question.

+Niklas :: It sounds a bit confusing to me right now.
+What do I need more

 {{</convo>}}